-God’s kingdom has come on earth; God’s person is full and rich.
+1. God’s kingdom has come on earth; God’s person is full and rich.
 Who can stand still and not rejoice?
 Who can stand still and not dance?
-Oh Zion, raise your banner of victory to celebrate for God.
+O Zion, raise your banner of victory to celebrate for God.
 Sing your song of victory to spread His holy name over the world.
-Countless people praise God with joy, countless voices exalt His name.
-Look at His awesome deeds; now His kingdom on earth has come.
+Countless people praise God with joy, countless voices exalt His name, looking at His awesome deeds.
+Now His kingdom on earth has come.

-All things on earth, make yourselves clean; come and make offerings to God.
+2. All things on earth, make yourselves clean; come and make offerings to God.
 Stars, return to your nest in the sky, show God’s might in the heavens above.
 On earth voices rise up and sing, pouring out infinite love and boundless reverence to God.
 He attently listens to them.
-Countless people praise God with joy, countless voices exalt His name.
-Look at His awesome deeds; now His kingdom on earth has come.
+Countless people praise God with joy, countless voices exalt His name, looking at His awesome deeds.
+Now His kingdom on earth has come.

-On that day all things are revived, God in person comes to the earth.
+3. On that day all things are revived, God in person comes to the earth.
 Flowers burst out in joyful bloom, birds sing and all things rejoice.
 See the kingdom of Satan fall as the salute of God’s kingdom sounds, trampled down, never to rise again, drowned beneath the anthem of praise.
-Countless people praise God with joy (with joy), countless voices exalt His name (His name).
-Look at His awesome deeds; now His kingdom on earth has come.
+Countless people praise God with joy, countless voices exalt His name, looking at His awesome deeds.
+Now His kingdom on earth has come.

-Who on earth dare rise to resist?
+4. Who on earth dare rise to resist?
 When God stands among men, He’s brought His wrath and all disasters to earth.
 The world has become God’s kingdom.
 Clouds roll and toss in the skies, lakes and streams stir up a merry tune.
 Resting animals leave their caves, and man is awakened from their dreams.
 Now that longed-for day has arrived and all honor God with their songs, the most beautiful songs of all time.
-Countless people praise God with joy (with joy), countless voices exalt His name (His name).
-Look at His awesome deeds; now His kingdom on earth has come.
+Countless people praise God with joy, countless voices exalt His name, looking at His awesome deeds.
+Now His kingdom on earth has come.

 What do you think about every time you sing this song?
 (Very excited; thrilled; think about how glorious the beauty of the kingdom is, and mankind and God will be joined forever.)
 Has anyone thought about the form man must take on in order to be with God?
 In your imaginations, how must a person be in order to join with God and enjoy the glorious life that follows in the kingdom?
 (They should have a changed disposition.)
 They should have a changed disposition, but changed to what extent?
 What will they be like after it has been changed?
 (They will become holy.)
 What is the standard for holiness?
 (All their thoughts and considerations are compatible with Christ.)
 How does such a compatibility manifest?
 (They don’t resist God, don’t betray God, but offer absolute obedience to God, and fear God in their hearts.)
 Some of your answers are on the right track.
 Open your hearts, all of you, and share what your heart is telling you.
 (People who live with God in the kingdom can do their duty, faithfully do their duty, by pursuing the truth and not being restrained by any person, event, or object.
 And it becomes possible to break away from the influence of darkness, align their hearts with God, and fear God and shun evil.)
 (Our perspective of looking at things can be aligned with God, and we can break away from the influence of darkness.
 The minimum standard is to not be exploited by Satan, to cast off any corrupt disposition, to achieve obedience to God.
 We believe that breaking away from the influence of darkness is the key point.
 If someone cannot break away from the influence of darkness, cannot break free from Satan’s bonds, then they have not attained God’s salvation.)
 (The standard for being perfected by God is man being of one heart and mind with God.
 Man doesn’t resist God anymore; he can know himself, put truth into practice, attain an understanding of God, love God, and align with God.
 That’s all one needs to do.)